 When Guo Ziyi set off, he only had 20 cavalrymen with him.

-But on his way to the capital city, he reorganized a few thousands of his former soldiers and expelled the Tibetan Empire's army.
+But on his way to the capital city, he reorganized a few thousand of his former soldiers and expelled the Tibetan Empire's army.

-Guo Ziyi, for the second time, recovered the capital city Chang'an.
+For the second time, Guo Ziyi recovered the capital city of Chang'an.